Maxzeemum/Maxzeemum/README.md

 - 👋 Hi, I’m @Maxzeemum
-- 👀 I’m interested in learning big data analysis
+- 👀 I’m interested in learning Software Engineering
-- 🌱 I’m currently learning python and getting used to ubuntu os
+- 🌱 I’m currently learning python and Java
-- 💞️ I’m looking to collaborate on any sql platform
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me at samuelsetemijp@gmail.com

 <!---